justin-abgg/ABGG/README.md

 [You can see details of the current committee members here.](committee.md)

-Please get in touch of you have any questions or would like to provide feedback.
+Please [get in touch](mailto:abgg.services@gmail.com) if you have any questions or would like to provide feedback.